wkumari/draft-vandergaast-edns-client-subnet/README.md

    use an ECS option might not be able to understand it, the server MUST NOT provide one in its response.
-If the client query did include the option, the server MUST include one in its response, especially as it could be talking to a Forwaring Resolver which would need the information for its own caching.
+If the client query did include the option, the server MUST include one in its response, especially as it could be talking to a Forwarding Resolver which would need the information for its own caching.

    If an Intermediate Nameserver receives a response which has a longer